mikecancode/original-hexagonal-rooms/readme.txt

 The current next set of tasks for the overall game remains the same as yesterday:

 1) Clean up the indenting in all files.
-2) Continue refactoring the code, especially the initialize functions in the color rooms.
+2) Deal with the giant stacktrace problem that happens when you quit out of the game.
-3) Deal with the giant stacktrace problem that happens when you quit out of the game.
+3) Look the code over for more errors / refactoring possibilities.

 That's it for now....